-When we go to conferences with our essential oils, we get closely questioned by long-time users of essential oils.
-The questions center around why our essential oils are so cheap.
-Here are some of the most common questions with our response.
+When we travel to conferences, we are often closely questioned by long-time users of essential oils.
+The questions usually center around why our essential oils are so inexpensive.
+Here are some of the most common questions, along with our responses.

 Are your essential oils “therapeutic”, “aromatherapy”, or “medicinal grade”?

-This is kind of trap question, asked by people who have been “trained” to ask it.
-Frankly, I think they have been misled.
+Let me start this answer with a little scenario.
 If I ask somebody if a product is “organic”, what I mean is “certified organic”.
-See there is a standard set by a committee of farmers and industry.
+There is a standard set by a committee of farmers and industry leaders.
 They meet and vote on changes to the standards every year.
-Then several agencies are in place that review practices and procedures, do testing, and certify a farm, and its produce as “organic”.
-You might have something that is not certified, but a farmer will say it was grown “organically” or according to organic specifications.
+Then several certifying agencies exist that review practices and procedures, do testing, and certify a farm and its produce as “organic”.
+Then when you go to the supermarket and buy a box of crackers made from those organic ingredients, you can trust that the label that says Certified Organic means something.
+Or, you might have something that hasn’t been through the certification process, but a farmer can show you that it was grown “organically” or according to organic specifications.

 There is no such system for essential oils.
 There is no standards committee.
 There are no independent certifying agencies.
 You will see some companies have actually trademarked their terms, “therapeutic grade” or “medicinal grade”.
-This is marketing on their part, a way of differentiating themselves from the competition and making people feel like the oils they are getting are of the highest quality while others meet lower standards.
-But there are no standards.
-There are no grades for essential oils.
-Certainly not all oils are of the same quality, and while there are a couple of things you can do at home to spot really low quality or highly diluted oils, there really is no way to find out the quality of most oils short of sending samples for testing.
-It is not like beef where you have grade A, certified by the USDA.
+This is marketing on their part, a way of differentiating themselves from the competition and making people feel like the oils they are getting are of the highest quality while others meet inferior standards.
+But the truth is that there are no set industry standards.

 So to finally answer the question, while our oils are used by us and many others for therapies, for medicines, and for aromatherapy, we do not call them “therapeutic grade”, or “medicinal grade”, or “aromatherapy grade” because there is no such thing, except in marketing.
 We are committed to a straightforward, honest approach to selling our products, and stay away from such gimmicks.